 Forestry and Forest Products Program has started education in the form of first education since the 2017-2018 academic year.
-The department, which had a student quota of 40 in this period, was increased to 50 students in the 2018-2019 academic year.It is located in Konuralp Campus and education is provided in the Forestry Faculty Building.
+The department, which had a student quota of 40 in this period, was increased to 50 students in the 2018-2019 academic year and was decreased to 30 students in the 2025-2026 academic year.It is located in Konuralp Campus and education is provided in the Forestry Faculty Building.

 It is envisaged that the students who will graduate will receive the title of “Forest Conservation Officer” within the General Directorate of Forestry.
 In addition, they can be employed as “Forest Technician” in private sector enterprises where forestry activities are carried out, in factories producing forest products, and in sapling growing firms.